fvwmorg/fvwm3/dev-docs/DEVELOPERS.md

 Make sure you have all optional libraries installed.

-**NOTE:  as `master` is a protected branch, changes made to files during the release phase must be done on a separate branch, and not on master directly, as pushes to this branch are not allowed until checks have been done on it.
+**NOTE:  as `main` is a protected branch, changes made to files during the release phase must be done on a separate branch, and not on main directly, as pushes to this branch are not allowed until checks have been done on it.
-This means the end result of the release-phase must have these changes issued as a pull-request against `master`.**
+This means the end result of the release-phase must have these changes issued as a pull-request against `main`.**

-0. `git checkout master && git pull && git checkout -b release/x.y.z`
+0. `git checkout main && git pull && git checkout -b release/x.y.z`
    **Where: `x.y.z` will be the next release**.
 1. Change the dates in configure.ac and fill in the release dates.
 2. Set `ISRELEASED` to `"yes"`.